 Danielle Beckmann is a bicoastal actress, producer, writer, creative coach and co-founder of Brooklyn Quarter.

 In 2021 she starred in and produced the award-winning

 The films she has produced and starred in with Brooklyn Quarter have screened in over 30 film festivals.
 You can find her portfolio at danielledeckmann.com

 Bill Crowe is an LA-based writer, artist and voice actor, and Brooklyn Quarter's resident (and self-proclaimed) Death Metal Lich Queen.

-Honing his craft over countless games of Dungeons & Dragons, he first debuted in the fantasy audio drama Carcerem as Hardmod, and plays Hecate on Novel Chronicles.
+Honing his craft over hundreds of sessions of fantasy role-playing games, he first debuted in the fantasy audio drama Carcerem as Hardmod, and plays Hecate on Novel Chronicles.